sphero-inc/Sphero-iOS-SDK/samples/SelfLevel/README.md

 	[RKSelfLevelCommand sendCommand];

-This will make you Sphero attempt to level itself.
+This will make your Sphero attempt to level itself.
 You can also provide the RKSelfLevelCommand with settings to customize the self level command to perform perfect for your application.
 The settings are as follows:

 1. **Angle Limit**: The amount of degrees the roll and pitch angles must be within to be considered level.
 2. **Accuracy Time**: The length of time in centiseconds the roll and pitch angles must be within the Angle Limit before it is considered level.